Table of Contents[Hide][Show]

 - Pilots and flight attendants ‘en route’ to work.

-- Full-fare passengers that were bumped from their flight.
+- Full-fare passengers who were bumped from their flight.

 - Full-fare passengers flying standby to catch an earlier flight.